 General ages for toileting skill development

-Although each child may learn toileting skills at different stages, here are some general ages for each skill development.
+Although each child may learn toileting training skills at different stages, here are some general ages for each skill development.

 - 1.5 years – Child may indicate discomfort from wetness in their nappies